 Growing up in Dayton’s Five Oaks neighborhood, Ann Szabo loved playing sports – an interest that stayed with her as she became an adult and the mother of six sons.
 The boys are all grown now, but Ann and her husband of 34 years, Chuck, still enjoy an active lifestyle.

-With her heart back in rhythm, Ann was released with a referral to Abdul Wase, MD, director of cardiac electrophysiology, Dayton Heart & Vascular Hospital at Good Samaritan.
-“Everyone in the EMT squad and the GSH emergency department was great,” Ann says.
+With her heart back in rhythm, Ann was released with a referral to Abdul Wase, MD, director of cardiac electrophysiology, Dayton Heart and Vascular Hospital at Good Samaritan.
+“Everyone in the EMT squad and the GSH emergency department was great,” Ann said.
 “I arrived in the ER about 5 p.m. and was home by 8 p.m.”